borzunov/remoteink/README.md

 `Ctrl`+`Alt`+`Num 7` &ndash; Adjust window size (if possible)

 Some additional opportunities are available.
-Generally usage of a mouse via the slow reader's screen is inconvinient, but there is a cursor capturing mode when the cursor becomes visible and its movement is bounded in the captured frame.
+Generally, usage of a mouse via the slow reader's screen is inconvenient, but there is a cursor capturing mode when the cursor becomes visible, and its movement is bounded in the captured frame.

 `Ctrl`+`Alt`+`Num Del` &ndash; Toggle cursor capturing